Have you ever wondered why kids keep forgetting so much of what they have been taught?

 To read about key number concepts from F-3, including watching a recorded webinar, click on this link.
 You will probably also want to download the addition and subtraction test from the Interventions Series to use with your lower primary classes, or the place value test to use with middle and upper primary.

 If you are teaching in upper primary or high school, make sure to check place value before moving on to the diagnostic testing for fractions (proportional reasoning) that is on the same page as mathematics is very developmental.
 If you skip place value, and particularly the concept of relative size, you will find that kids continually forget fractions.
 It is worth spending the time to go back and fix it before trying to move on.

 We recommend using the diagnostic testing, then implementing the Interventions in Mathematics resources for 1-2 lessons per week over 8 weeks, then retesting.
 Put your results into this effect size calculator to check your growth.
 If you effect size is not over 0.4, please contact us directly for a consultation.

 If you are using the program across your school make sure that you moderate your marking as a staff to check that you are consistent in your approach.

 - Remember – if a student has had three attempts at the question, they are not solid enough yet to move on.
 Mark it wrong, even if it is technically correct at the end.

 - Also, when drawing quantities, count the number of blocks – it is amazing how many students put six ones in their tens blocks!

 - For questions with multiple parts, the student must be completely correct to get the mark.
 Do not give part marks.

 Next year we are running new projects designed to provide you will all the help you need to implement the approach AND train your staff.
-The venues and dates will be finalised soon, and all projects can be found at this link.
-We will be running 2019 projects in VIC, SA, QLD and WA and we are also considering Tasmania.
+You can find all the information on upcoming courses at this link.
+If you would prefer a consultant to visit your school, please click this link to find out more.